mirceaulinic/mirceaulinic.github.io/_posts/2018-09-26-network-automation-at-scale.md

-In the examples below, I will assume that you have a source of truth (either a database which you can use to ingest data into Salt via the External Pillar, or simply a SLS Pillar as a plain file, etc.).
+In the examples below, I will assume that you have a source of truth (either a database which you can use to ingest data into Salt via the External Pillar, or simply a SLS Pillar as plain file YAML / JSON / etc.).
 In other words, I will assume that under the ``devices`` (can be any other name, of course) Pillar key you have the data for the list of (network) devices to be managed.

-Similarly, to fully understand the examples, make sure you have understood how the location of the files suggested relates to the ``file_roots`` option on the Master config.
-All the examples assume that you can have, at least, the path ``/etc/salt/states`` listed as one of the file roots in the ``base`` environment, e.g.,
+Similarly, to fully understand the examples, make sure you have understood how the location of the files suggested relates to the ``file_roots`` option in the Master config.
+All the examples assume that you can have, at least, the directory ``/etc/salt/states`` listed as one of the file roots in the ``base`` environment, e.g.,